 Our largest direct emission source is the use of fuel.
-The fleet's total fuel consumption increased by 59.9% from 2021 to 2022.
-When taking the fleet size/operational month into consideration, the increase is 52.1%.
-The increase in fuel consumption is related to the total level of activity and the type of activity.
+The fleet's total fuel consumption increased by 0.86% from 2022 to 2023.
+This can be explained by an increase in overall operation.
+The number of operational months in the fleet increased from 63 to 73 between 2022 and 2023.

-The amount of LNG/low-carbon energy has also significantly increased (50,9%).
-This can partly be explained by the fact that both dual-fuel PSVs were in operation throughout entire2022, whereas these newbuilds were delivered in mid-January and mid-April 2021, respectively.
+The amount of LNG/low-carbon energy has decreased (21%).
+This can partly be explained by the fact that the PSV's had a change in operation during 2023.
 Availability of LNG and clients' decisions on preferred fuel type during contracts are also contributing factors to the figures.

-In 2022, the use of Urea / SCR systems on the Anchor Handlers contributed to a 7.26 t reduction in NOx emissions, and use of shore-power to a 59.1 t reduction in CO2 emissions.
+In 2023, the use of Urea / SCR systems on the Anchor Handlers contributed to a 24.4 t reduction in NOx emissions, and use of shore-power to a 125.3 t reduction in CO2 emissions.

-As the CII calculation developed by IMO is not applicable for offshore service vessels, we apply the following formula for the time being: tCO2/day = total CO2 yearly/365 days.
+As the CII calculation developed by IMO is not applicable for offshore service vessels, we apply the following formula for the time being: tCO2/day = total CO2yearly/365 days.